The Imperfect Iron Fold

 When I got to the bottom I turned the corner into the kitchen.
-Guess who is in the kitchen, where he isn’t supposed to be?
+Guess who was in the kitchen, where he wasn’t supposed to be?
 Uncle Ricky, typing on mom’s personal laptop.
 With a checkbook next to him.

 History always repeats itself.